AndrewWren/Front-Page/README.md

 #### NLearn

-I used Reinforcement Learning to get two agents to “invent” a language to communicate a very simple numerical message successfully.
+Used Reinforcement Learning to get two agents to “invent” a language to communicate a very simple numerical message successfully.
 I then developed NLearnMulti, which sought to do the same with many agents talking over each other on a graph – and found it was much harder to get agents to clearly understand messages in that context.

 I learnt how to define and optimise a multi-agent reinforcement learning, and how to manage multiple experiments.